-Relations with the Maghreb countries
+(c) Relations with the Maghreb countries

-97. The need to establish homogeneous Community arrangements for all products traded with Tunisia, Morocco and Algeria would become greater should new countries, particularly the United Kingdom, join the Six.
+97. The need to establish homogeneous Community arrangements for all products traded with Tunisia, Morocco and Algeria would become greater should new countries-particularly the United Kingdom-join the Six.

-The difficulties which now beset the Community of the Six, in current or planned negotiations, in its efforts to grant preferences to agricultural produce from the Mediterranean area would be eased if the Community consumer market were widened by the accession of Northern European countries.
+The difficulties which now beset the Community of the Six-in current or planned negotiations-in its efforts to grant preferences to agricultural produce from the Mediterranean area would be eased if the Community consumer market were widened by the accession of Northern European countries.

-Relations with other developing countries
+(d) Relations with the other developing countries